European Migration Network: EMN Steering Board

 The EMN Steering Board provides strategic guidance on EMN activities.
 It is chaired by the European Commission and consists of representatives from EMN Member Countries.
 The European Commission is assisted in its coordinating role by the EMN Service Provider.

 National level

-The EMN consists of 35 National Contact Points (NCPs) from EMN Member Countries (EU Member States except Denmark) and Observer Countries (Norway, Georgia, the Republic of Moldova, Ukraine, Montenegro, Armenia, Serbia, the Republic of North Macedonia, and Albania), the European Commission (DG Migration and Home Affairs), and is supported by the EMN Service Provider (ICF).
+The EMN consists of 35 National Contact Points (NCPs) from EMN Member Countries (EU Member States except Denmark) and Observer Countries (Norway, Georgia, the Republic of Moldova, Ukraine, Montenegro, Armenia, Serbia, the Republic of North Macedonia, Albania, and the United Kingdom), the European Commission (DG Migration and Home Affairs), and is supported by the EMN Service Provider (ICF).

 EMN NCPs build and maintain networks of organisations and individuals involved in migration and asylum.
 These networks help gather information on national initiatives and contribute to the EMN by writing, reviewing reports, and/or providing expert inputs.
 EMN NCPs ensure ongoing communication with partners to foster continuous involvement.